 It’s funny how the internet fills a vacuum.
 And the internet doesn’t select the best or the truth, just what it finds.

 Unfortunately, that means people get bad advice.

-Do it right and you can earn a good income, or even a full-time living.
+Do it right and you can earn a good income or even a full-time living.
 Darren and I wrote a book called ProBlogger.
 Similar kind of idea.

 The best thing is you get rewarded for tangibly, and memorably helping people.

-To me, that is being an influencer.
+To me, that is being a real influencer.